-This complaints and appeals policy ensures ACTAC adopts the principles of natural justice and procedural fairness in its operations by:
+This complaints and appeals policy ensures the College adopts the principles of natural justice and procedural fairness in its operations by:

 - Informing those involved of the allegations

-- operating in a fair an unbiased way
+- Operating in a fair and unbiased way

 This policy is publically available on our website www.actac.com.au